-At First Choice Chiropractic and Rehab, we frequently see whiplash patients who suffer from multiple, seemingly unrelated symptoms.
+At Oregon Medical Centers, we frequently see whiplash patients who suffer from multiple, seemingly unrelated symptoms.
 This is often confusing for our Aloha/Beaverton patients, since whiplash is typically only associated with neck pain.

 Whiplash, however, is more than just neck pain.
 Whiplash-associated disorders refer to a broad range of symptoms including jaw or temporomandibular joint disorders, headache, dizziness, shoulder soreness, posttraumatic stress disorder, back pain, and arm pain.
 This wide variability may be related to a process known as central sensitization, when an injury to the spine causes the central nervous system to kick into overdrive.